seng637-Winter/seng637-a1-CA-Proc/seng637-a1-team-5.md

 ### Results
-One hour of exploratory testing and bug recording following the above test plan resulted in 6 bugs being recorded and tracked.
+One hour of exploratory testing per team following the above test plan resulted in 6 bugs being recorded and tracked.

 Bugs found during exploratory testing: